San Francisco Gay Men's Chorus Hides ‘We'll Convert Your Children' Video After Backlash

 The group made the original video private less than a week after uploading it on July 1.
 CBN reports the video had a disproportionally larger number of dislikes than likes, with over 1,000 comments, many of which were deleted.

-In June, the choir similarly went viral for creepy political propaganda — a brief clip barking commands to received a coronavirus vaccine, simply titled “Vaccinate!”
+In June, the choir similarly went viral for creepy political propaganda — a brief clip barking commands to receive a coronavirus vaccine, simply titled “Vaccinate!”

 The video comes on the heels of Pride Month, which saw leftists in Hollywood, massive corporations, and the Biden White House pandering to LGBT demographics.